• You can use a dental credit card for dental implants. However, most providers require a very good credit score.

 Every policy is different.
 The best way to learn how you can use FSA funds is to contact your insurance provider.
 You will typically have a period of time (usually the calendar year) during which funds can be used.
 If that time elapses, you lose the money for that period.

-Money from your FSA has to be spent on things that are medically necessary.
+Money from your FSA must be spent on medically necessary items.
 If the reason for getting implants is purely cosmetic, this option might not work out.

 To apply, patients must be insured and have a Flexible Spending Account through their employment.